-Meroe is the pride of Nour El, offering guests the most spacious cabins, a large salon and a deck that provides ample space for everyone to enjoy their privacy or to mingle with one another.
-Built in 2007, Meroe has been a favorite with travellers wishing to privatize a dahabiya for their own group or those simply wishing to have the most luxurious experience on the Nile.
+Completely rebuilt from the ground up in 2017, Meroe is the pride of Nour El, offering guests the most spacious cabins, a large salon and a deck that provides ample space for everyone to enjoy their privacy or to mingle with one another.
+Meroe has been a favorite of our returning guests and those simply wishing to have the most luxurious experience on the Nile.
 Aboard Meroe you will be taken care of by a staff of over 15, ensuring that you are afforded all the luxuries and delicacies we have to offer.

 Meroe is ideally suited for those who want to experience the pinnacle of Nour El Nil’s dahabiyas.
 Meroe is recommended for travellers more concerned with comfort and space than with the cost of a cruise.

 Meroe can be chartered for your own private group at a rate of €34,000 Per Week.
 Meroe has a maximum capacity of 20 passengers.

 The two Panoramic Suites aboard Meroe are the pinnacle of Nour El Nil’s luxurious accommodations.
 With expansive Nile views, floor-to-ceiling folding windows, immaculate design and a King Size bed, this is the most opulent way to sail down the river.
 The en-suite includes a shower, toilet and wall-to-wall mirrors.BOOK TODAY

 The most spacious of Nour El Nil’s cabins, Meroe’s Luxury Rooms offer ample space to relax, while three sliding windows provide plenty of opportunity for enjoying the beauty of the Nile.
 Available in a King Size or Twin bed layout.
 The en-suite includes a shower, toilet and wall-to-wall mirrors.BOOK TODAY